 Learn how to install Google Analytics in WordPress without plugin and with a plugin.
-Add Google Analytics to WordPress to track number of visitor, traffic and other details of visitors on your site.
+Add Google Analytics to WordPress to track number of visitors, traffic and other details of visitors on your site.

 What is Google Analytics, why it is important